JavierKniffki/JavierKniffki/README.md

 - 👋 Hi, I’m @JavierKniffki

-- 👀 I’m interested in Advanced Statistics, Data Analysis, Open-Source proyects, R, Python, Kafka, Docker, Julia... and anything related to Data Engineering.
+- 👀 I’m interested in Advanced Statistics, Data Analysis, Open-Source proyects like R, Python, Kafka, Docker, Julia, Terraform... and anything related to Data Engineering.
+Azure Cloud.

 <!---
 JavierKniffki/JavierKniffki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.